• Skip to primary navigation

 Similarities and Differences | Side Effects & Warning | Precautions | Tretinoin | Tretinoin Brand Names | Adapalene | Adapalene Brand Names | FAQs | How to Get Tretinoin or Adapalene?

-Topical retinoids are known to improve skin health in many ways.
+Topical retinoids are popular acne treatments because they improve skin health in many ways.
 They stimulate collagen production, decrease inflammation, and adjust the speed of skin cell turnover, creating a healthier environment for skin1; that is why they are often part of a skin care routine for acne prone skin.

 Retinoids also help fade age spots and soften rough skin patches.
 However, it can take up to six months before improvements in wrinkles can be seen—and the best results take six to 12 months2.